quantmind/giotto/content/api/paper.md

+head_title: paper - GiottoJS API
-title: GiottoJS - paper API
+title: paper
+order: 100

 A ``giotto.paper`` is a constructor for a ``paper`` object, an abstraction